 Undeterred by low oil prices, development and leasing activity within Houston’s retail sector remain strong through mid-year.

 With more than 3.6 million square feet of space under construction in the second quarter, Houston leads the nation in retail development activity.
-Strong demand for new retail space led to the highest quarter for deliveries since 2009.… Read More
+Strong demand for new retail space led to the highest quarter for… Read More

 Tim Hopper, chief economist for TIAA, recently led an economic discussion hosted by JLL’s Retail Capital Markets experts in Houston, Texas.
 Approximately thirty retail owners from across the city gathered to hear from Hopper on economic topics that ranged from the impending ‘Brexit’ referendum in the U.K. to the reverse of capital from emerging to developed markets.
-The evening also included a discussion… Read More
+The evening also… Read More

 By: Mark Raines, Senior Vice President, JLL Houston